Skip to main content

 Detailed Explanation of Example Code

-The following explains the example code for a custom regular message.
+The following explains the example code for custom ordinary messages.
 Create a subclass of MessageContent.

-1. Custom message types must use the @MessageTag annotation.
+1. For custom message types, you must use the @MessageTag annotation.

 The @MessageTag annotation requires the following parameters: